 The Story: Quiet, unassuming, and nice high school student Ahn Dae Yong (actor Dong Joon, Neighborhood Lawyer Jo Deul Ho, and the So Jisub film A Company Man) has an accident while talking to his girl friend Joo Hee Kyung (Sun Joo Ah, Doll House) on the top of a second story building, falling and landing on a car below.
-He is rushed to the hospital in a coma but makes a miraculous recovery.
+He is rushed to the hospital and ends up in a coma, but makes a miraculous recovery.

 Supernatural Thriller, Grade B